act-rules/act-rules.github.io/pages/glossary/spacing.md

 ---
-title: Area Spacing
+title: Spacing
-key: area-spacing
+key: spacing
 unambiguous: true
 objective: false
 input_aspects:
 ---

-The _spacing_ from a set of coordinates A to another set B, is the largest distance _d_ (in that coordinate system) such that all the following are true for the circle of diameter _d_ centered at the center of A:
+The _spacing_ from a set of coordinates A to another set B, is the largest distance _d_ (in that coordinates system) such that all the following are true for the circle of diameter _d_ centered at the center of A:

 - the circle contains no point of B; and
 - either B contains an [horizontal rectangle][] with width and height at least _d_, or the circle does not intersect a similar circle of diameter _d_ centered at the center of B.